Dustin Van Orman , PhD

 About

-Dustin Van Orman is originally from Spokane, WA, but has lived, studied, and/or worked variously in Seattle, Zhuhai, Baotou, Huzhou, Ningbo, Shaoxing, Beijing, and Pullman.
-Dustin is a STEM Education Research Associate in Science, Mathematics, and Technology Education at Western Washington University.
-He examines the uses and outcomes of evidence-based and equitable instructional and assessment strategies to improve student learning and learning experiences for diverse learners.
+Dustin Van Orman is a STEM Education Research Associate in Science, Mathematics, and Technology Education (SMATE) at Western Washington University.
+He examines the uses and outcomes of evidence-based and equitable instructional and assessment strategies to improve student learning, motivation, and learning experiences for diverse learners.
 Dustin has Bachelor’s degrees in Sociology and European Studies: Linguistics, and Spanish from Seattle Pacific University, a Master’s degree in Applied Linguistics from the University of Nottingham, and a Ph.D. in Educational Psychology from Washington State University.
-Most importantly, Dustin is Euwen (age 4) and Helena’s (Age 2) dad, and Hong’s husband.
+Dustin is from Spokane, Washington, and worked as an educator for more than 14 years in the U.S. and China with students ranging from preschoolers to doctoral students in a variety of areas- marine biology, English, Spanish, social studies (preK-12 levels), leadership, statistics, research methods, and classroom assessment (university-levels).
+Dustin serves on the Executive Board of the American Educational Research Association's Classroom Assessment Special Interest Group and is Co-Chair of the National Council on Measurement in Education Classroom Assessment Committee.
+Dustin speaks Chinese, English, and continues to learn Spanish at home with his wife Hong, and their two young kids, Euwen and Helena.

 Recent Publications